volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================================================================================
 Special git branch analyseFreeMem.

+Due to a bug when I want to test the write function, I am forced to conduct this analyze.

 Commands used::

     #include <ESP.h>
     //...
     DSPL( dPrompt + "Free mem : " + String( ESP.getFreeHeap() ));

 Memory analysis::